 Simply Wall St – Cool Features

 I briefly mentioned 3 various ways to find potential dividend stocks.
 What I forgot to mention is that Simply Wall St has a cool feature called Investing Ideas where you can find different categories.
-My favorites have to be Dividend Rock Stars, Top Dividend Payers, and Undervalued Dividend Payers.
+My favourites have to be Dividend Rock Stars, Top Dividend Payers, and Undervalued Dividend Payers.
 By exploring these different categories I have been able to find attractive dividend paying stocks for further research.

 Tracking Your Dividend Portfolio & Income

-If you are looking for a way to track your dividend portfolio and income, look no further than my step-by-step guide on how to create a dividend portfolio spreadsheet.
-Call me old fashioned, I like to use spreadsheet where I can tweak and track my portfolio rather than relying on some online tools that has access to all my financial information.
+Call me old fashioned, I like to use a spreadsheet where I can tweak and track my portfolio rather than relying on some online tools that have access to all my financial information.

 It’s really easy to start investing in dividend paying stocks and become a DIY investor.
 Generating a list of dividend stocks and analyzing them can be a lot of fun (if you’re crazy like me ha!).
-During the process you also get to learn more about each company and determine whether it makes sense to invest your money or not.
-Certainly make sure you ask yourself these 3 questions before investing.

 Investing is an art.
 You are always learning, you can never be a true master.